Robotic Industries Association

 Robotic Industries Association publishes Robotics Online which provides information to help engineers, managers and executives apply and justify robotics and flexible automation.
 The site includes a proprietary search engine algorithm that makes it easy to find and compare leading companies, products and services.
 Robotics Online is dedicated to news, articles and information specifically for the robotics industry.

 RIA members contribute content, serve as experts for “Ask the Experts" and guide the Association with input from committees and volunteers that help write robot standards and technical reports.
 Publications, including safety standards and risk assessment software, are available from the online bookstore.

 Founded in 1974, RIA is the only trade group in North America organized specifically to serve the robotics industry.
 Member companies include leading robot manufacturers, users, system integrators, component suppliers, research groups, and consulting firms.

 InterBots of Pittsburgh Wins $25,000 in Finals at Carnegie Mellon University PITTSBURGH—A Pittsburgh startup, Interbots, won a first prize of $25,000 for its plan to develop consumer robots that could help boost the social skills of autistic children in the inaugural RoboBowl venture competition.
-Interbots was one of
+Interbots was one of five

 Consumer demand for increased variety is especially big in the food and beverage industry and virtually all producers want to increase productivity.
 RIA's Food Robotics webinar (September 29, 2011, Noon EDT) examines core issues, including safety and quality control, so that you can quickly understand limitations and opportunities